fatihtepekoy/java-design-patterns/src/designpatterns/structural/bridge/readme.txt

 # Proxy pattern

-Purpose : to protect child class from changes in parent class by putting a layer between child and parent class
+Purpose : to decouple the interfaces from implementation and hiding the implementation details from the client programs.
+          to decouple the interfaces from implementation

 PS:
  - In using of the inheritance, all public and protected methods causes coupling if child class does not override them, properties as well.